 Nothing can make your blood run cold than receiving a letter from the IRS.
 The registered letter arrives in your box but there are around 75 different notices and letters from the IRS.
 It could be Letter 3228(LT39) Reminder Notice letter or it may even be the IRS sending you Notice number CP12 which outlines Changes to Tax Return, Overpayment.
-In each of the 75 options for letters or notices from the IRS it is important to remember not to panic.

 Letters from the IRS describe quite clearly what the issue is about.
 The IRS usually sends out letters or notices if:

 - There was an error or omission on your tax return and additional tax payment is required

 - There was an error and you are due a greater refund

 - The IRS requires additional information regarding your tax return

 How to Identify the Letter from the IRS

 The IRS assigns a number to every notice that leaves their office.
 This helps IRS employees track correspondence from thousands of citizens.
 Some notices are highlighted with a CP designation.
 The CP (Computer Paragraph) is printed at the top or the first page of every notice sent.
 There is also a corresponding CP number on the removable portion of the page.
 This is to permit users to retain a portion for their records.